 Looking for a non-dairy, vegan alternative to milk?
-We blind-tested 21 drinks made from almonds, hazelnuts and cashews to find the ultimate nut milks for drinking and cooking.
+We blind-tested 21 drinks made from almonds, hazelnuts and cashews to find the ultimate buys for drinking and cooking.

 If you're following a dairy-free diet, replacing conventional cow’s milk can be one of the biggest challenges, not least because there’s so much choice when it comes to dairy replacements.
-You can buy milk made from soya, rice, coconut and, increasingly, nuts.
-Almond, cashew and hazelnut milks are now available in most large supermarkets.
+You can buy milk alternatives made from soya, rice, coconut and, increasingly, nuts.
+Almond, cashew and hazelnut milk alternatives are now available in most large supermarkets.

 Rude Health almond drink